 - Oil filter wrench for the size of your vehicles filter and a box end wrench for the size of your vehicles drain plug.

-- A drain pan that holds up to six quarts.
+- A drain pan that holds at least 6 quarts.

 - Oil.
 Check your vehicle owner's manual for the engine oil capacity (with filter) and the proper viscosity.
 Follow any specifications for an API (American Petroleum Institute) certified symbol.

 - If you have a low-riding vehicle or just prefer more space to maneuver, then you need a jack and jack stands, or drive-on ramps.
 However, most vehicles have enough of a gap to easily reach the oil pan.
 Some oil filters are accessed via the underside of the vehicle.
 In these cases, propping the vehicle may be a better option.